The Cost of Love

 Sunk Costs

 This is where unexamined love becomes dangerous yet again.
 Not only do we trust emotion over rationale, we also mistake duration for depth, history for health, and familiarity for compatibility.
-The thought of “starting over” feels like admitting failure, like wasting years that could have spent with someone else.
+The thought of “starting over” feels like admitting failure, like wasting years that could have spent with someone else or building yourself.
 So individuals stay, pouring more resources into a failing relationship, hoping that enough investment will somehow retroactively justify the initial choice.

 Unfortunately, most people don’t leave bad relationships too early, they leave them too late.
-They stay through years of mounting evidence that something fundamental isn’t working, convincing themselves that the next conversation, the next compromise, the next milestone will finally fix what’s broken.
-Meanwhile, the opportunity cost grows, not just in time, but in the erosion of self trust that comes from repeatedly overriding your own judgment.
+They stay through years of mounting evidence that something fundamental isn’t working, convincing themselves that the next conversation, the next compromise, or the next milestone will finally fix what’s broken.
+Meanwhile, the opportunity cost grows, not just in time, but in the erosion of self trust that comes from repeatedly overriding your own judgment in pursuit of a fantasy that already isn’t materializing.

 Compatibility

-This is fundamentally backwards.
+For all you optimists out there, I have to put my foot down on this: this idea is fundamentally backwards.
 Love doesn’t create alignment on life’s major questions: children, money, location, lifestyle, values, ambitions, just to name a few.
 It can’t reconcile incompatible personalities, mismatched libidos, conflicting needs, or trauma.
+It can’t bridge different conflict styles, it can’t align differing appetites for risk, it can’t fix mismatched emotional needs, it can’t resolve different relationships with family, it can’t reconcile divergent timelines, it can’t erase differences in ambition, and it can’t merge incompatible love languages when neither person recognizes the other’s effort as effort.
 It just makes us willing to suppress, compromise, or deny our own needs in service of maintaining the relationship.

 There’s a particular kind of optimism that keeps people trapped in relationships that were never going to work.
 It’s the belief that this person will change, that time will resolve what communication hasn’t, that potential is the same as reality.
 It frames skepticism as pessimism and caution as a lack of faith.

-This optimism bias is particularly destructive because it feels virtuous.
+This kind of optimism is particularly destructive because it feels virtuous.
 It frames itself as loyalty, patience, or unconditional love.
 But there’s nothing noble about suspending your judgment and forgoing your conditions to preserve a relationship that doesn’t serve you.
-The most realistic form of love isn’t blind faith, but eyes-wide-open acceptance, where you clearly see who someone is and consciously choose whether that person fits into the life you actually want to build.
+The most realistic form of love isn’t blind faith, but eyes-wide-open acceptance, where you clearly see who someone is and consciously choose whether or not that person fits into the life you actually want to build.

 Survivorship Bias